wx-b/robosuite/docs/make_environment.md

 ```

 ## Adding the object
-For details of mujoco object, refer to [TODO](), we can create a ball and add it to the world.
+For details of mujoco object, refer to [the introduction about MujocoObject](objects.md), we can create a ball and add it to the world.
 It is a bit more complicated than before because we are adding a free joint to the object (so it can move) and we want to place the object properly
 ```python
 from RoboticsSuite.models.objects import BoxObject from RoboticsSuite.utils.mjcf_utils import new_joint